chanzuckerberg/cellxgene-census/docs/setup.rst

 Check that your installation works - this make take a few seconds, as it loads metadata from S3:
 ::

-  $ python -c 'import cell_census; print(cell_census.open_soma().soma_type)'
+  $ python -c 'import cellxgene_census; print(cellxgene_census.open_soma().soma_type)'
   SOMACollection

 Latest development version
 ----

-If you want to work with the latest development version of cell-census, you can simply clone the repository and, from the root directory, install locally via pip:
+If you want to work with the latest development version of cellxgene-census, you can simply clone the repository and, from the root directory, install locally via pip:
 ::

   $ git clone https://github.com/chanzuckerberg/cellxgene-census.git
   $ cd cellxgene-census
-  $ pip install -e api/python/cell_census/
+  $ pip install -e api/python/cellxgene_census/